On Safari – On a Jazz Safari in Cape Town, South Africa

 When you go out on safari in Africa, no two days are the same.
 You might spot plenty of wildlife, perhaps even the Big Five.
 Or you might not.
 Regardless, the opportunity to get out of your comfort zone and into an environment you wouldn’t normally find yourself in can be a heap of fun.

-That’s how it was with our Cape Town Jazz Safari, a small-group tour started by sustainable travel companies, Coffeebeans Routes and Andulela, whose jazz aficionado owners wanted to give visitors to Cape Town a chance to discover the rhythm of the city’s culture through its jazz and experiences places they probably wouldn’t get to on their own.There are no photos with those IDs or post 26157 does not have any attached images!
+That’s how it was with our Cape Town Jazz Safari, a small-group tour started by sustainable travel companies such as Coffeebeans Routes and Andulela, whose jazz aficionado owners wanted to give visitors to Cape Town a chance to discover the rhythm of the city’s culture through its jazz and experiences places they probably wouldn’t get to on their own.There are no photos with those IDs or post 26157 does not have any attached images!

 Why jazz?
 Music has always been central to Cape Town’s life, beginning with the goema drums and chants of the indigenous Khoe-Khoe, and the rhythm and bass harmonies of the Bantu who migrated south.
 Like any port city, Cape Town has always absorbed the cultures of the peoples who have landed on its shores, including their music.
 The Dutch, French and English colonisers brought military bands and their marching music, while slaves from other parts of Africa and Asia, especially Malaysia, brought their own musical styles.
 From the Americas came the music of Carnival, celebrated in Cape Town on the first two days of January, with colourful troupes of minstrels making music as they dance through the streets.
 Locals describe it as Brazilian in spirit and New Orleans in look and sound.